 WHAT NEXT FOR ISTANBUL?

-Istanbul has always been where the thoughts and beliefs of Europe, met those of the Middle East.
 As we walked the neighbourhoods and spoke to locals, we found those influences were on the move again in modern day Istanbul.

-But perhaps the trend to a more conservative future is not just the story of Istanbul, buffeted by two changing continents.
-Instead, maybe it is a global trend, where many countries looking inward instead of outward, focusing on their own national needs rather than international ones.
 A trend found in the offices of the White House, in the corridors of Westminster and in the palaces of Rome.
 Perhaps Turkey is just leading the rest of the world away from its liberal secular journey of the last 100 years.

 And what of the Aya Sofya, that symbol of Constantinople and Istanbul?
-For almost 900 years it was a Christian Church, for another 500 an Islamic Mosque and then for the last 100 a secular museum to both.
+For almost 900 years, it was a Christian Church, for another 500 an Islamic Mosque and then for the last 100, a secular museum to both.

-Well, in June 2016 Muslim prayers were held in the mosque for the first time in 85 years, in 2017 groups gathered to call for the museum to be converted back to a mosque and in 2018 Erdoğan, stood in Aya Sofya, reciting the first verse of the Quran and dedicating it to Mehmet the Conqueror, the sultan who captured Istanbul for the Turks back in 1453.
-Somehow this remarkable building still reflects this ever-changing city.
+Well, in June 2016, Muslim prayers were held in the mosque for the first time in 85 years, in 2017 groups gathered to call for the museum to be converted back to a mosque and in 2018 Erdoğan, stood in Aya Sofya, reciting the first verse of the Quran and dedicating it to Mehmet the Conqueror, the sultan who captured Istanbul for the Turks back in 1453.

-MORE TURKEY READING
+MORE TURKEY GUIDES

 paul mark 1